ornl-ndav/django-remote-submission/paper.md

 In addition DRS provides real time monitoring of the progress of Jobs and associated logs.
 Through the Django Channels project [@Channels], and the usage of Web Sockets, it is possible to asynchronously display the Job Status and the live Job output (standard output and standard error) on a web page.

+# Practical case

+The Liquids Reflectometer (LR) at the Oak Ridge National Laboratory’s Spallation Neutron Source (SNS) [@Mason2006] provides neutron reflectivity capability for an average of about 30 experiments each year.
+In recent years, there has been a large effort to streamline the data processing and analysis for the instrument.
+While much of the data reduction can be automated, data analysis remains something that needs to be done by scientists.
+With this in mind, the Reflectivity Fitting Web Interface has been developed [@doucet2017].
+It provides a smooth data analysis interface, capturing the process of setting up and executing fits while reducing the need for installing software or writing Python scripts.

+Currently the fitting routines are written for the software package REFL1D [@Kienzle].
+The management of the fitting routines is performed with the DRS.
+The DRS transparently submits the jobs to a cluster and provides real-time monitoring of the remote jobs and their associated logs.
+The user can thus track the status of the jobs and eventually inspect the associated logs.
+If the job was successful, DRS gathers the output data, transfer them to the webserver, and provides visualization tools for the fit of the reflectivity data.

 # References